ratijas/multi_vote_bot/README.md

  - when running from docker, `docker-compose.yml` sets `LISTEN` to '0.0.0.0';
  - set up reverse proxy on that URL to forward traffic to the app's host and port.

+bot will listen set webhook and handle queries on `WEBHOOK_URL/TOKEN`.

 ## run
 `$ docker-compose up`